AtriSukul1508/Comsys-Hackathon/README.md

 ## Task B: Face Recognition

-### 📝 Problem Statement
+### Problem Statement

-This is a face verification task where the goal is to determine whether two given face images belong to the same individual.
-This is a **binary similarity task**, also known as face matching.
+This is a face recognition task where the goal is Assign each face image to a correct person identity from a known set of individuals.

 ---

-### 🔧 Implementation Details
+### Implementation Details

-#### ✅ Architecture
+#### Architecture

 We implemented a **Siamese Network** architecture using **Swin Transformer V2** as the feature extractor.